 If they use a mental health service

-If the person has used or uses a mental health service, get in touch with the community mental health team.
+If the person has used or uses a mental health service, get in touch with the community mental health team (CMHT).
 Contact them even if the person is no longer using the service.

 Ask for an appointment or ask to speak to the community mental health nurse.
 They will give you advice on what to do.

-If they don't use a mental health service
+If they do not use a mental health service

 Unwilling to get help

-Sometimes the person experiencing a mental health problem won't want to get help.
+Sometimes the person experiencing a mental health problem will not want to get help.

 This can be difficult to accept when you have concerns about them.
-But it's usually better that they go for help themselves.
+But it is usually better that they go for help themselves.

-You will play a key role in your loved one's recovery.
+You will play an important role in your loved one's recovery.